-Along with big e-commerce companies, the technology has impacted insurance businesses as well.
+Along with big e-commerce companies, technology has impacted insurance businesses as well.
 The way customers shop online products in the same way they can buy policies as per their requirement.
 It might sound weird, but it is the reality.

 Insurance businesses have left behind their obsolete way of working and embracing various technologies for their insurance process.
 According to an analysis, 75% of consumers across the world are satisfied with digital insurance information.
 In today’s market, consumers demand tailored solutions and Artificial Intelligence(AI) is making that viable for insurance companies in many ways.
 In a nutshell, AI is changing the way of interacting with customers in the insurance industry.
 This might increase your curiosity.

 Well, from a long time, insurance companies were looking for effective methods to improve their operational activities so that they could focus on their claims process, maintain customer relations and increase the profitability of their business.